Simple Future and Conditional form

 Conditional (condicional simple) of -ar, -er, -ir verbs:

 This is closely related to future form.
 But it's used to talk about hypothetical situations and make requests.
-Ex: "Would you pass the water?", "We would like out the trash", etc. Jus tlike future tense, all -ar, -er, -ir verbs follow the same pattern and base word remains the same (we just add suffix based on table below).
-There is no separate translation for "would" in spanish, we just transform the verb based on table below to indicate "would like to", "would you pass" in 1 word (just as in Future tense).
+Ex: "Would you pass the water?", "He should take out the trash", "It could rain tomorrow", etc. They indicate kind of future event, so they are called "future conditional".
+Just like future tense, all -ar, -er, -ir verbs follow the same pattern and base word remains the same (we just add suffix based on table below).
+The table below follows the same table as "past imperfect tense" for -er/-ir verbs (i.e -ia, -ias, -ia, etc).

 Below is the transformation table.
 Here too the base word remains the same, we just add the below suffix to it.
 The suffix has an accent in all forms on the letter "i" (only the 1st i in suffix).